uOttawa Maker Mobile

 Introduction to 3D printing | Grade 2-12 | 75 minutes

 In this interactive workshop, participants will be introduced to this new technology, and will discover its functionality and applications.
 In small groups, they will have the opportunity to create their own 3D model of a Lego character’s head using Tinkercad, a user-friendly 3D modeling software.
-Next, they will turn their virtual models into a reality using 3D printers.
+We won't have time to print each individual student's design, but each student will get an example, 3D printed during the workshop.

 Advanced 3D printing | Grade 2-12 | 2.5 hours